Glossary

 Unseasoned; not dry.
 Lumber with a moisture content of 19% or more.

-Similar to rotary peeling, also producing a high veneer yield.
-Primarily used to add width to narrow stocks by increasing the plane of cut.
-Also used to enhance a particularly wild grain pattern.
-Matching is possible because the leaves can be kept in sequence.
-Half round cutting may be used to achieve “flat cut” veneer appearance.
+Similar to rotary peeling, also produces a high veneer yield.
+Primarily used to add width to narrow stocks by increasing the plane of cut, and can be used to enhance a particularly wild grain pattern.
+Matching is possible because the leaves are kept in sequence.
+Half-round cutting may also be used to achieve flat cut veneer appearance.

 Hardwood